kiba/Writings/fac/chp8_a_new_beginning.md

 "Oh.
 Will I be controlling them?"

 "Maybe.
 The emperor hadn't say anything.
 We are just starting to form a military organization.
 He didn't want to stay committed so soon.
-However, he did say that it will involve a lot of pain and hardship just like in any military.
+However, he did say that it will involve a lot of bootcamp, marching, and camping, just like any other military in the world.
 Are you ready for that?"

+Arc didn't feel the need to answer the question.
+He jumped other questions instead.
 "What's the pay?
 What's the benefit?"

+Why was he doing this?
 Jaune Arc still wanted to be a hero and slay monsters.
-He figured that he can learn how to a soldier in this place, and maybe get into Beacon Academy?
+He figured that he can learn how to be a soldier in this place, and maybe get into Beacon Academy based on his experience in the Mechatron army?